emberjs/website/source/guides/deprecations/index.md

 #### Deprecate Access to Instances in Initializers

-Previously, initializers had access to an object that allowed them to both registry new classes and get instances of those classes.
+Previously, initializers had access to an object that allowed them to both register new classes and get instances of those classes.

 If you have an initializer that gets instances of a class, you need to change it to use an instance initializer.